 Hello!
 This is the website of Adam Lesnikowski.
-I am very interested in machine learning, statistical learning theory, neural networks and AI, especially applied to computer vision and other web-scale data problems.
+I am very interested in machine learning, statistical learning theory, active learning, neural networks and AI, especially applied to computer vision and other web-scale data problems.

-As of January 2017, I've joined Nvidia in Santa Clara, CA as a senior software perception engineer with the AI infrastructure group.
-I'm extremely excited to join the brilliant and ambitious group on the team!
+As of January 2017, I've joined Nvidia in Santa Clara, CA as a senior software perception engineer, working on machine learning research for autonomous vehicles.
+I'm very excited to be a part of this brilliant group!

 Predicting Prices for House Shares using Deep Convolutional Neural Networks, with Rong Yuan, Genevieve Patterson, 2016.

-How Much Did it Rain?: Predicting Real Rainfall Totals Based on Polarimetric Radar Data, paper based on a final project for UC Berkeley CS 289, April-May 2015, with Peter Bartlett and Alexei Efros, Machine Learning graduate course.
+How Much Did it Rain?: Predicting Real Rainfall Totals Based on Polarimetric Radar Data, paper of a project with Peter Bartlett and Alexei Efros, 2015.

-NP-Completeness Papers by Cook, Levin and Karp, P =?NP, and a Lost Letter, slides, with Justine Sherry, UC Berkeley CS 294, March-April 2014, article grad seminar.
+NP-Completeness Papers by Cook, Levin and Karp, P =?NP, and a Lost Letter, slides with Justine Sherry, UC Berkeley CS 294, 2014.

-A Geometric Interpretation of the Metaphysics of the Tractatus, paper, based on work done with Professor Paolo Mancosu, November-December 2014, in UC Berkeley Philosophy 290 Wittgenstein Seminar.
+A Geometric Interpretation of the Metaphysics of the Tractatus, paper based on project with Professor Paolo Mancosu, 2014.